Traveling to the Egyptian Capital but don’t know where to go? Here are the best places to visit in Cairo on top of the famous Giza pyramids.

 1. The Giza pyramids and the Sphinx

-Of course, the Giza pyramids have to top the list of the best places to visit in Cairo for every traveler – whether you have one week in Egypt or just one day, the Giza pyramids are a must-visit.
+Of course, the Giza pyramids have to top the list of the best places to visit in Cairo for every traveler – whether you have 3 days in Cairo or even just one week in Egypt, the Giza pyramids are a must-visit.

 These magnificent sites that were built centuries ago are one of the remaining 7 wonders of the ancient world and also one of the famous landmarks in Egypt.

 Millions of tourists flock in every year majorly to see the great pyramids of Giza and it’s no surprise that it is one of the most visited Cairo attractions and Egypt as a whole.